Stiffer alginate gels deposit more efficiently in microchannel flows: Analytical Models

 \section{Analytical Models}

-To describe gel desposition, growth and ablation phenomenon, we employ two analyses.
-The first assumes Poiseuille flow to calculate the shear stress experienced by the occluding gel.
-The second adopts a convection-diffusion deposition model to estimate rates of deposition at the different conditions.
-Together, these analyses inform us about the growth of the gel and its properties inside the channel.
+To describe gel deposition, growth and ablation phenomenon, we employ multiple analyses of the pressure trace measurements.
+We first use a convection-diffusion transport model to describe the deposition behavior.
+We then analyze the point of ablation to investigate the amount of stress required to pull the gel clogs off the channel walls.
+Together, these analyses inform us about both the growth of the gel and its properties inside the channel.
+The discussion of ablative stress and gel properties then leads into the discussion of the bulk rheology of the gels.

+The analyses below assume pipe flow, whereas the fluidic devices have a cross-section that are nearly square.
+We use the Poiseuille equation to measure the effective radius of the devices.
+In a pipe of radius $R$, or a channel with effective radius $R$, the pressure drop $\Delta P$ is proportional to $1/R^4$ by:

+where $L$ is the length of the pipe.
+By flowing pure water through the devices over a range of pressure drops and measuring the resulting flow rate, we find that the effective radius of the $40\times25\mu$m channel is $R\simeq 19 \mu$m.